HTTP Status Codes: Usage, Errors & Tips for Your SEO Performance

 Similar to this is the status code 503, which states that the server is temporarily unavailable.
 This http status code is used, for example, when the server is overloaded or undergoing maintenance.
 Make sure that this status code is only temporary, so that your site does not lose rankings or fly out of the index.

-Status code 418 – I’m a Teapot!
+Status Code 418 – I’m a Teapot!

 Probably the most important status code concerning SEO is the http status code 418 (attention, irony!).
 This response code was introduced by Requests for Comments in 1998 and says: “I’m a teapot!””.
 It is part of the series of April Fool’s jokes.
 In 2014, Google rediscovered it and included it: